-You can deduct allowable expenses of providing your service from your taxable income.
+You can deduct allowable expenses (external link)of providing your service from your taxable income.

 When you do not Need to Pay

-You do not pay Income Tax on money you get from occasionally selling personal possessions online (but you may need to pay Capital Gains Tax).
+You do not pay Income Tax on money you get from occasionally selling personal possessions online (but you may need to pay Capital Gains Tax (external link)).

-You usually do not pay Income Tax on anything you do where you just cover your costs, eg car pooling.
+You usually do not pay Income Tax on anything you do where you just cover your costs, for example carpooling.

-You can contact the Income Tax Helpline if you’re not sure whether you should be paying Income Tax on any of your earnings.
+You can contact the Income Tax Helpline (external link) if you’re not sure whether you should be paying Income Tax on any of your earnings.

 Paying Income Tax

-If you do, you may need to complete a Self Assessment tax return or contact HMRC to declare all your income, including what you have earned through online networks.
+If you do, you may need to complete a Self Assessment tax return or contact HMRC (external link) to declare all your income, including what you have earned through online networks.

 Rent a Room Scheme

-If you rent out furnished rooms in your home for non-business use, you may be eligible for tax relief through the Rent a Room Scheme.
+If you rent out furnished rooms in your home for non-business use, you may be eligible for tax relief through the Rent a Room Scheme (external link).